Luscious Nutritious Legumes

 What are the concerns about feeding lentils and legumes?

 There have been plenty of articles written highlighting the possible effects of dilated cardiomyopathy in dogs fed on a plant-based diet specifically high in lentils or legumes as the protein source.
 The articles are very non-conclusive as to the exact cause of heart disease in dogs being fed ‘alternative diets’ but we do know that phytic acid, or phytate, is an antioxidant found in all edible plant seeds, including legumes.

 It impairs the absorption of iron, zinc, and calcium from your pet’s food and may increase the risk of mineral deficiencies in dogs who rely on legumes or other high-phytate foods as their main protein source.

-For this very reason, all our recipes contain VEGDOG supplement with added Zinc, Taurine, l-Carnitine and Vit B12 and D3 to ensure that there are no deficiencies in your dog’s homemade diet.
+For this very reason, it is so important to supplement your dog’s diet with added Zinc, Methionine, Taurine, l-Carnitine and Vit B12 and D3 to ensure that there are no deficiencies in your dog’s homemade diet.

-One of our recipes – ‘Supersprouts Recipe’ uses sprouted lentils rather than purely soaked lentils as it has been shown that sprouting the lentils reduces the amounts of phytates.
-We also sell the sprouts and sprouting jars as they are super-easy to grow!
+One of our recipes in the Green Paws Challenge uses sprouted lentils rather than purely soaked lentils as it has been shown that sprouting the lentils also reduces the amounts of phytates.
+We also add sprouts and a sprouting jar to the Green Paws Challenge as they are super-easy to grow and so nutritious!

 We do feel however that the high nutrient content of legumes must not be overlooked, and they are a highly nutritious source of protein and minerals for our homefed dogs (and very reasonably priced!).